 Every foundation repair is unique.

 A one-size-fits-all approach doesn’t work for foundation repair.
-A company that gives you an action plan and an estimate before reviewing all the issues that led to your foundation problem is either 1) overcharging you, or 2) attempting to solve your foundation problem with a blanket remedy that might be more than you need, or worse: it might not even work.
+A company that gives you an action plan and an estimate before reviewing all the issues that led to your foundation problem is either 1) overcharging you, or 2) attempting to solve your foundation problem with a blanket remedy.
+These standardized foundation repair processes might be more than you need, or worse, may not even work.

 Most foundation repair companies only offer one or two types of repair.
 Perma-Pier offers a customized solution, and will design a plan based on what is right for you—not for what type of “repair” we offer.
 Unlike many of our competitors, we offer multiple solutions, including: pressed concrete, steel piers, drilled piers, drainage, soil treatment, grading, pier and beam understructure work and retaining walls.

 Perma-Pier believes that the only approach to every foundation solution should be a custom approach, because there are multiple factors that contribute to the failure of a foundation.
 Some of these include: